-All taught students will be allocated a Personal Tutor and postgraduate research students a supervisor who are responsible for monitoring and supporting the academic progress and general welfare of their students.
+All students will be allocated a Personal Tutor, who will be responsible for monitoring and supporting the academic progress and general welfare of their students.

 Staff in these roles will be able to respond to many of the questions and concerns raised by their students.
 However, there is also a range of specialist student support services that will offer both information and advice to support these staff working with their students, as well as take referrals to work more directly with the students.
 Students can also self-refer to these services.